 I replaced 70% of my shed last year because of the infestation of termites that I was oblivious to.
-I am spraying with specricide…. however there seem to be many ants that love the building.
+I am spraying with spectricide…. however there seem to be many ants that love the building.
 I am not sure if this is how the cycle begins.
 What is your opinion?

 Ants can be rather difficult to control at times.
-Because there are several species of ants that become structural pests, it is usually important to identify the species in order to develop a control strategy.
+Because there are several species of ants that become structural pests, it is usually important to identify the species in order to develop an ant control strategy.
 Ants are small and can find ways to bypass your treatments rather easily.
 When treating with a repellent insecticide, they can detect it and then find ways around it.
 There are other types of insecticides, such as non-repellent sprays and baits, that work well on certain types of ants.
 Again, it helps to know the species because they have different behaviors, habitats, and food preferences that need to be taken into account.
 Some mechanical methods for reducing ants around the structure are:

 • Make sure bushes and tree limbs are cut back and not touching the structure.